oracle-livelabs/apex/online-book-store-app/3-enhance-home-page/enhance-home-page.md

     ![App builder home page](images/book-info-details.png " ")

 21. In the right pane, click **Attributes**.
-In the Property Editor, update the following properties:
+In the Property Editor, update the following:

     - Appearance > Template: **Value Attribute Pairs-Column**